 The tigres, or tiger mussels, are coated in a unique, spicy red sauce, and the vinagreta, or mussels vinaigrette, are covered in diced onion and vinaigrette.
 They’re fresh and full of flavor.

 Where to try them: La Mejillonera (Calle del Puerto, 15)

 One of the most popular Basque cheeses, Idiazabal is made from unpasteurized sheep’s milk.
 It’s been a protected cheese for just over 30 years, but the process of making it has remained much the same for nearly 8000 years.

 Made with milk from the latxa and carranzana breeds of sheep in the Basque Country and Navarre, Idiazabal cheese is aged for a minimum of two months.
 It is nutty, buttery, and has a smoky flavor even though it is not typically smoked.
 It may be used as an ingredient in other pintxos, but we enjoyed it most often paired with quince and walnuts.

-Where to try it: Everywhere—you’ll find it on most San Sebastian pintxos spreads
+Where to try it: Everywhere—you’ll find it on most pintxos spreads

-La Gilda is the pintxo to have in San Sebastian.
+La Gilda is the pintxo to have.
 This flavor bomb is a unique combination of three simple ingredients present throughout Basque cuisine—an anchovy, an olive, and a spicy guindilla pepper.

 Eaten in one large bite, the Gilda packs a punch.
 This traditional snack is said to have gotten its name from Rita Hayworth’s character in the movie Gilda in which she is both spicy and salty.
 It’s fair to say that the namesake food is both of those.

 The Gilda pintxo is enormously popular.
-I can’t say it was my favorite, but Lance enjoyed it, and it’s a must try as part of any San Sebastian pintxos crawl.
+I can’t say it was my favorite, but Lance enjoyed it, and it’s a must try as part of any pintxos crawl.